 Fuel type

-Climate/region Climate/region
+Climate/region

 Individual bill

-Dwelling type
+Dwelling type Dwelling type

-Energy burden (% of income spent on ho ome energy)
+Energy burden (% of income spent on ho Energy burden (% of income spent on home energy)

 Energy need

 Other - Describe:

-Cooling Benefit Matrix is not provided because the Cooling Electric Benefit amount depends on the funds available during the summer and it is distributed only to the LIHEAP eligible households within two-hundred poverty percent interval.
-Generally the Cooling Electric Benefit is distributed to the households that include vulnerable population members who are sixty or older, disabled, and five or younger.
-Cooling Electric Benefit is calculated equally between all the eligible households.
-Hence, all the eligible households usually receive the same amount for the benefit.
-Air Conditioners are provided only to the LIHEAP eligible households, within two-hundred poverty percent interval, that include vulnerable population members.
-Hence, the same matrix is relevant for heating and cooling.
+only to the LIHEAP eligible households within two-hund households that include vulnerable population members we between all the eligible households.
+Hence, all the eligible dred poverty po who are sixty of the households enefit amount depends on the funds available during the sun ercent interval.
+Generally the Cooling Electric Benefit is di or older, disabled, and five or younger.
+Cooling Electric Ben usually receive the same amount for the benefit.
+Air Conditi at interval, that include vulnerable population members.
+Her stributed to the nefit is calculated equally ioners are provided only

 Benefit Levels, 2605(b)(5) - Assurance 5, 2605(c)(1)(B)

 3.6 Describe estimated benefit levels for FY 2018:

-Minimum Benefit \$1 Maximum Benefit \$1,000
+Minimum Benefit Minimum Benefit \$1 Maximum Benefit \$1,000

 3.7 Do you provide in-kind (e.g., fans, air conditioners) and/or other forms of benefits? • Yes No

 If yes, describe.

-Yes, we are planning to provide fans.
+Yes, we provide fans if they are purchased.

-If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.
+If any of the above questions require fu fields provided, attach a document with lanation or clarification that could not be lanation here. made in the